0xPlaygrounds/awesome-rig/discord_rig_bot/documents/Rig_guide.md

 - Enhanced performance optimizations
 - Advanced AI workflow templates
 - Ecosystem growth with additional tools and libraries
+- Improved documentation and examples

 This comprehensive guide covers the core concepts, usage patterns, and advanced features of Rig.
-It provides a solid foundation for training a RAG agent to assist with Rig-related queries and serve as a coding assistant for Rig-based projects.
+It provides a solid foundation for developing LLM-powered applications using Rig and serves as a reference for both beginners and experienced users of the library.